 The hyper-specialization and individualization of modern capitalism is a breeding ground for creating new types of jobs.
 We just work more jobs, with different identities, and lead multiple lives simultaneously.
 In fact, we can give ourselves the job titles we want.
 It's as easy as changing your LinkedIn bio.
 Today, this model might seem extreme.
 Tomorrow it will be second nature.

 One of the dangers of this model is being unfocused and scattered.
 You'd probably be better off just choosing one activity that you enjoy and doubling down on that.

 This model is fantastic in theory.
 In practice, it's extremely hard to work out.
-So I started a list of all the individuals that fit this model of hyper freelancer - combining consulting, education and having their own products.
-Studying what made them successful is a good time investment.
+So, I started an example list of individuals that fit this model of being a hyper-freelancer; individuals who combine consulting, education, and having their own products.
+Studying what exactly made them successful is a good investment of your time.
 Here's the link to the full table ↓

 This model was inspired by an article by Patio11.
 This article by Jules Ehrhardt also had an important impact on me.
-Finally, this tweet by Daniel Vassallo made me realize this could be applied to individuals too.
+Finally, this tweet by Daniel Vassallo made me realize that this model could be applied to individuals as well.
 If you found this article useful, you might like my Supercreative newsletter.
 I write a weekly email full of tips and tools like this for the modern creatives.

 I've been living the hyper freelance model for a couple of months now, and I summarized my takeaways in the video below, if you're interested in hyper-freelancing yourself: